While you might be more familiar with the badges that go on sashes and vests, badging has a newish contemporary in education: the digital badge.

 Badging gives students a sense of agency in their learning.
 The Nellie Mae Education Foundation, which has invested significant resources in studying the benefits of badging in education, finds that badging encourages students to pursue interests and skills that they enjoy -- and gives classroom teachers an edge in helping them.
 They also find that badging strengthens teacher assessment, if done correctly, and gives teachers a way to formally recognize skills that may not fit neatly into curricular frameworks.
 Some of these skills, like leadership and management, are necessary for the workplace but don't always compute in the classroom.
 Enter the digital badge!

 Students experience autonomy in their learning.
 Teachers learn more about what interests students and develop strong, positive relationships.
 They can drive their instruction with more data on their students.
-Students feel a sense of accomplishment that they can take with them the rest of their lives.
+Students feel a sense of accomplishment that they can take with them for the rest of their lives.
 Sounds good, right?

 Badging in Action